laoguowangCP/godot-statechart-sharp/README.md

 **Step 3** : Build and run.

 You can find example scenes in `./statechart_sharp_example` folder.
-Refer to [per-node manual](./docs/manual.md) to see what these nodes are and how they work together.
+Refer to [manual](./docs/manual.md) to see what these nodes are and how they work together.

 ## Feature